darshanns09/Notion-Sports-Calendar/README.md

 Verified and updated dataset of sports competitions for 2024.
 Structured table in Notion showcasing events categorized by sport, date, distance, and difficulty level.
 Documentation detailing any modifications made to the scraping code and the verification process.
-Interested individuals can reach out here for further discussion or clarification.